valenciawhite/Tea-Time/README.md

 ## Work In Progress

 I am currently working on this alongside being a full-time bootcamp student, so prioritizing time is of upmost importance.
-With that being said, I will update Tea Time as often as I can.
+With that being said, I will update Tea Time as often as time allows.

 ---